layrc/it3038c-script/Node/README.md

 Before you get started:
 * Download Node, npm, and install IP (npm install IP)
-* Create a new directory to save the two node files
+* Create a new directory to save the two files

 Create server.js:
 * Create a new file called server.js